matteoferla/Fragmenstein/documentation/monster/monster.md

 To do a contrained embed in RDKit the reference atoms need to have a good geometry.
 Consequently, this is not possible.
-Therefore in the case of sidechains that are novel in the followup a optimised conformer is a aligned against the half placed followup using the 3-4 atoms that are the closest neighbours within the half-placed structure and the side chain position copied from there for each bit.
+Therefore in the case of sidechains that are novel in the followup a optimised conformer is a superposed against the half placed followup using the 3-4 atoms that are the closest neighbours within the half-placed structure and the side chain position copied from there for each bit.

 <img src="../../images/grid.jpg" alt="fragments of x0305" width="400px">